AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

     ![Workspace Select Data view](./assets/cja-projects-3.png).

-5. Start dragging and dropping dimensions and metrics on the [!UICONTROL Freeform table] in the [!UICONTROL Panel] to create your first report.
+5. To create your first report, start dragging and dropping dimensions and metrics on the [!UICONTROL Freeform table] in the [!UICONTROL Panel] .
 As an example, drag `Events` as metrics and `Push Title` as dimension, broken down by `Event Type` to get an overview of your push notifications for your mobile app and what happened to them.

     ![Workspace - First Report](./assets/cja-projects-5-mobile.png)